tangentyh/notes-of-tan/javaNotes.md

 ## Filter Stream

-1. filter stream -- contains some other stream, which it uses as its basic source / sink of data, possibly transforming the data along the way or providing additional functionality
+1. filter stream -- contains some other stream, which it uses as its basic source or sink of data, possibly transforming the data along the way or providing additional functionality
    - `java.io.FilterInputStream`
      ```java
      public class FilterInputStream